Heavy rain and flood warning for Wales

 Met Office issue heavy rain and flood warning for Wales

-Heavy rain and flooding could affect most of Wales on Monday as the country faces a bank holiday washout.
+Heavy rain and flooding could affect parts of Wales on Monday bringing a risk of a bank holiday washout.

-A Met Office yellow 'be aware' warning has covered Wales since Saturday and is in force until 06:00 BST on Monday.
+A Met Office yellow "be aware" is in force across south and west Wales, along with parts of the north between 13:00 BST and 22:00 on Monday.

-Another warning has been added for between 13:00 BST and 20:00 on Monday and the Met Office has warned of travel disruption and poor driving conditions.

-It could affect people attending the Hay Festival and an around the world yacht race festival in Cardiff Bay.
+The around the world yacht race festival in Cardiff Bay is covered by the warning, but not the Hay Festival.

 Bala in Gwynedd was the second wettest place in the UK on Sunday with 52.7mm of rain falling with Lake Vyrnwy fourth with 46.2mm falling in 24 hours.